Yellow dog sitting by a food bowl with a meal for digestive support.

 Fiber is a digestive workhorse, helping with both constipation and loose stools.
 It works by absorbing excess water to firm up stool or by adding bulk to help things move along smoothly.
 Many of our most effective digestive aids use high-quality fiber sources like pumpkin, flaxseed, and psyllium husk.
 These ingredients are gentle yet effective for promoting regularity.
 Fiber support is an excellent choice if your dog struggles with consistent bowel movements or needs a little help with their anal glands.
 A scoop of a pumpkin-based powder can make a world of difference for dogs who need a little extra roughage in their diet.

-Complete Digestive Health Formulas
+Top All-in-One Digestive Formulas

 For dogs who could use a bit of everything, a complete digestive health formula is the perfect all-in-one solution.
 These products are thoughtfully designed to provide comprehensive support by combining probiotics, prebiotics (which feed the good bacteria), digestive enzymes, and often fiber or soothing herbs like ginger.
 This multi-pronged approach addresses gut health from every angle, making it a convenient and cost-effective option.
 These formulas are ideal for dogs with sensitive stomachs or as a daily supplement to maintain a healthy and resilient digestive system for the long haul.